Back to search results

 Unit 03 – Programming Project

 Candidates select their own user-driven problem of an appropriate size and complexity to solve.
+The choice of programming language or methodology (Paradigm) is the choice of the student.
+The only restrictions are around complexity of the problem and in some instances (particularly gaming software) how the software is used, as it must be the students’ own work and programming.
 This will enable them to demonstrate the skills and knowledge necessary to meet the Assessment Objectives.
 Analysis of the problem.
 Design of the solution.
-Implementation of the solution.
-Testing and Evaluation of the solution.
-The project will be completed using an iterative (Agile) process to mimic as close as possible real life problems and solutions.
+Implementation and iterative testing of the solution.
+Evaluation and use case testing and of the solution.
+The project will be completed using an iterative (Agile) process (methodology) to mimic as close as possible real-life problems and solutions.

 How will it be delivered and assessed?